vongostev/QPIP/README.md

     qpip.epscon can be used for recover any photon-number statistics with any quantum efficiency of detector.
     One can use both of binomial and subbinomial models of photodetection.
 - stat: Some examples of photon-number and photocounting statistics corresponding to quantum light fields
+- denoise:
+    Pyomo model and epsilon-constrainted algorithm to recover noise statistics of laser source or signal statistics against the background of coherent noise (for example in collinear SPDC analysing).
+- sipm:
+    Instruments to make photocounting statistics from histograms and raw oscillograms (maked by lecroy oscilloscope).

 # How to use qpip.epscon?
 Import necessary modules: